Holonomy and vortex structures in quantum hydrodynamics: Phase factors in quantum hydrodynamics

 \subsection{Schr\"odinger equation with hydrodynamic vortices}

-In this section, we shall show how the present setting can be used to capture the presence of vortices in quantum hydrodynamics.
-While the presence of topological vortex singularities in quantum mechanics has been known since the early days, this problem was considered in the context of the Madelung-Bohm formulation by Takabayasi \cite{Takabayasi1952,Takabayasi1983} and later by Bialynicki-Birula \cite{BialynickiBirula1971,BialynickiBirulaSliwa2000}.
+In this section, we show how the present setting can be used to capture the presence of vortices in quantum hydrodynamics.
+While the presence of topological vortex singularities in quantum mechanics has been known since the early days, this problem was considered in the context of the Madelung-Bohm formulation by Takabayasi \cite{Takabayasi1952,Takabayasi1983, Takabayasi1983AB} and later by Białynicki-Birula \cite{BialynickiBirula1971,BialynickiBirulaSliwa2000}.
 In the hydrodynamic context, the vorticity two-form $\omega$ is the differential of the Eulerian velocity field so that in our case $\bomega:=\nabla\times\widetilde{\bnu}$.
 Then, upon using \eqref{NuHelmholtz}, one has

-In the typical case when the vortex represents a topological singularity, $\bLambda$ is expressed in terms of a delta function \cite{Kleinert} and the relation \eqref{quantcond} leads to a quantization condition for the surface integral of the vorticity ({\it quantum vortex}). \ Instead of dealing with topological defects, in this section we wish to introduce the presence of non-quantized hydrodynamic vortices in Schr\"odinger quantum mechanics.
+In this section we wish to introduce the presence of hydrodynamic vortices in Schr\"odinger quantum mechanics.
 To this purpose, we consider a hydrodynamic vortex filament of the form

 where $\bR(\sigma)$ is the curve specifying the filament, $\sigma$ is a parameterization of the curve and $\bR_{\sigma}:=\partial\bR/\partial\sigma$.
-It is well known that three-dimensional vortex filaments of the type \eqref{vortexfilament} cannot be quantized, as shown in \cite{GoMeSh}.
+Also, the number $\Gamma$ is the vortex strength and the expression $\Gamma=2n\pi\hbar/m$ recovers the particular case of quantized vortices \cite{Takabayasi1983AB}.
+For the quantization of three-dimensional vortex filaments, we refer the reader to \cite{GoMeSh}.
 Here, in order to avoid problems with boundary conditions, we consider the simple case of vortex rings.
 Then, inverting the curl operator in \eqref{vorticity} by using the Biot-Savart law \cite{Saffman1992} yields

 where $G(\bx-\by)=-|\bx-\by|^{-1}/(4\pi)$ is the convolution kernel for the inverse Laplace operator $\Delta^{-1}$ and we have made use of \eqref{vortexfilament}.
 Thus, the Schr\"odinger equation \eqref{SchrodingerReconstructEqn} becomes